 This isn’t the place for a detailed dive into publishing.
 I just want you to come away with a clear and simple message…

-Whether you embrace the opportunities of online self publishing, or you use the power of the Internet to help you land a traditional publishing deal, there has never been a better time to write novels and make money from them.
+Whether you embrace the opportunities of online self publishing, or whether you use the power of the Internet to land a traditional publishing deal, there has never been a better time to make money writing novels.

 In the old days, you were either published or you weren’t (and 199 out of 200 were not).
 Today, there’s a huge middle ground of opportunity waiting for you.

 You don’t need to invest money up front to succeed.
 You don’t even need to be a natural sales person.
 You just need to understand how the system works and what you need to do to win.